2020-DEV-022/tennis/README.md

     Open the 'index.html' file in location '/coverage/lcov-report/' for generated coverage report.

 ### `yarn build`

     Builds the app for production to the `build` folder.
     It correctly bundles React in production mode and optimizes the build for the best performance.

+    The build is minified and the filenames include the hashes.
+    Your app is ready to be deployed!

+If you are using npm package manager follow the below commands in your terminal

+### `npm install`

+    Installs all required dependencies to the project

+### `npm start`

+    Runs the app in the development mode.
+    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+    The page will reload if you make edits.
+    You will also see any lint errors in the console.

+### `npm test`

+    Runs the test runner and generates coverage report to the 'coverage' folder.
+    Open the 'index.html' file in location '/coverage/lcov-report/' for generated coverage report.

+### `npm build`

+    Builds the app for production to the `build` folder.
+    It correctly bundles React in production mode and optimizes the build for the best performance.